Blackthe123/minerva-hackathon/README.md

 This prototype helps users memorize information from their own notes using AI and learning science.

 **Live Demo:** [https://blackthe123.github.io/minerva-hackathon/](url)
+*Paste the URL into searchbar if clicking does not work.

 ## Learning Science Integration